Peter Bourne: US drug czar (1977–1978)

 After supporting Carter in the 1976 United States presidential election, Bourne was appointed as special assistant to the president for health issues and director of the Office of Drug Abuse Policy (ODAP), the predecessor of the current Office of National Drug Control Policy.
 Under his leadership, the number of deaths from drug overdoses dropped to its lowest level in 30 years.
 Bourne served as the personal envoy of the president of the United States in bilateral discussions with heads of state or government in Burma, Colombia, Thailand, the Philippines and Jamaica.
 Bourne chaired the World Hunger Working Group and Interagency Committee on World Health, sub-cabinet committees formed to formulate policy on hunger and global health.
 From 1977 to 1978, he also served in the American delegation to the United Nations Commission on Narcotic Drugs and the United Nations Development Programme.

 During his tenure, the Mexican government asked for American permission to spray illegal cannabis fields with the pesticide paraquat.
 Feeling that denial would violate Mexican sovereignty, Bourne convinced Carter to agree, despite the risk of contaminating the United States' imported cannabis with toxic chemicals.
 When Keith Stroup, founder of the National Organization for the Reform of Marijuana Laws (NORML), was unable to convince Bourne that such pesticides threatened the health of American users of cannabis, Stroup began telling journalists that Bourne had used cannabis and cocaine at a NORML Christmas party.
-While Bourne denied the allegation, he was simultaneously receiving backlash for prescribing narcotics to multiple White House employees without official physician-patient relationships.
+While Bourne denied the allegation, he was simultaneously receiving backlash for prescribing Quaaludes and "diet pills" to multiple White House employees without official physician-patient relationships.
 In response, he resigned on July 20, 1978.